 - Take a shorter loan tenure or shorten your loan tenure (no penalties for doing so for HDB loans)

 Have any stories of not being able to obtain your HDB sales proceeds in cash?
-Share them with us in the comments section or on our Facebook community page.
+Share them with us in the comments below!

 If you found this article helpful, 99.co recommends CPF Housing Withdrawal Limits: What You Need to Know and Can your HDB flat really appreciate after it’s 50 years old?